 Traditionally, democratic practice groups give their physician constituents an opportunity to make decisions by offering equal voting to all of its members.
 This practice model has its advantages and disadvantages, and the Democratic Group Practice Section is a forum for emergency physicians to learn more and also to provide input to the College.

-Webinar on the Anatomy of an Emergency Medicine Democratic Group: Governance
+Webinar on the Anatomy of an Emergency Medicine Democratic Group: Part Two: Finance

 In addition to the general objectives of ACEP as set forth in the Bylaws, the objectives of the Democratic Group Practice Section are: